reconSF/nodejs-clickstack/README.md

 # Usage

-(assuming you aren't using the ClickStart)
+(assuming you aren't using the ClickStart here: [https://github.com/CloudBees-community/nodejs-clickstart])

 Get a sample app (eg sampleapp from this repo) cd sampleapp